prev - next - home - no frames - frames

 Family

-… the threat to the family posed by modern radical collectivism is in the long run no less grave, and far more stealthy and difficult to fight.
+The threat to the family posed by modern radical collectivism is in the long run no less grave, and far more stealthy and difficult to fight.
 Nor is it a theoretical or distant threat.
 It is real and imminent, especially in the America of the 1980s.
 I can sum it up in one sentence: the United States is in the process of establishing a social and legal system in which marriage has no legitimate status and the family no natural role.

 Paul Johnson